NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Brawn Over Brains.md

 When your mind becomes clouded, you know to hit harder rather than smarter.
-You gain a circumstance bonus to damage rolls on your melee Strikes equal to the value of your [[Conditions/Stupefied|Stupefied]] condition (to a maximum of a +4 circumstance bonus) whenever you have the stupefied condition.
+You gain a circumstance bonus to damage rolls on your melee Strikes equal to the value of your [[Stupefied|Stupefied]] condition (to a maximum of a +4 circumstance bonus) whenever you have the stupefied condition.

 *Source: *
 *OGL*